Table of Contents

 Is Alopecia Areata inheritable?

-20 percent of Alopecia patients have at least one more member of their immediate family who is also a patient.
-Like other immune system disorders, it is believed that Alopecia Areata is hereditary.
+Twenty percent of Alopecia patients have at least one more member of their immediate family who is also a patient.
+Like other immune system disorders, Alopecia Areata is believed to be hereditary.

 Unfortunately, no. Alopecia Areata is an unpredictable ailment that can’t be avoided by taking preventive measures.